cris1rw/archyva-app-privacy-policy/README.md

 # Supporto Archyva
-Per assistenza scrivere a: cristiantuli@outlook.com
+Per assistenza scrivere a: info@archyva.it